How Does a Structured Settlement Work?

 - The entire transaction must abide by all applicable state and federal laws.

-The Federal Structured Settlement Protection Act of 2002
+The Federal Structured Settlement Protection Act

 - All transactions must be court-approved and in compliance with all state laws and regulations.

 - If a structured settlement transfer does not comply with the laws, a 40% excise tax will be required.